Foundations of Descriptive and Inferential Statistics: Measures of relative distortion

 \section{Measures of relative distortion}

-\lb{sec:distortion} The third family of measures characterising relative frequency distributions of data $\{x_{i}\}_{i=1,\ldots,n}$ for metrically scaled 1--D variables $X$, having specific mean $\bar{x}$ and standard deviation $s_{X}$, relate to the issue of {\bf shape} of a distribution.
-These measures take a {\bf Gau\ss ian normal distribution} with parameter values equal to mean $\bar{x}$ and $s_{X}$ as a reference case (cf. Sec.~\ref{sec:normverteil} below).
-With respect to this {\em reference distribution\/}, one defines two kinds of dimensionless {\bf measures of relative distortion} as described in the following.
+\lb{sec:distortion} The third family of measures characterising relative frequency distributions for univariate data~$\{x_{i}\}_{i=1,\ldots,n}$ for metrically scaled one-dimensional variables~$X$, having specific sample mean~$\bar{x}$ and sample standard deviation~$s_{X}$, relate to the issue of the \textbf{shape} of a distribution.
+These measures take a \textbf{Gau\ss ian normal distribution} (cf. Sec.~\ref{sec:normverteil} below) as as a reference case, with the values of its two free parameters equal to the given $\bar{x}$ and~$s_{X}$.
+With respect to this \textit{reference distribution}, one defines two kinds of dimensionless \textbf{measures of relative distortion} as described in the following (cf., e.g., Joanes and Gill (1998)~\ct{joagil1998}).